Mental Stress & Los Angeles Workers' Compensation Claim

 An experienced and compassionate workers' compensation lawyer can be a great asset to have in pursuing worker's compensation benefits for emotional, mental, or psychiatric injuries.
 At the Kenton Koszdin Law Office, our legal team has helped numerous clients obtain significant settlements for work-related injuries, whether physical or psychological.
 We are dedicated to ensuring that you receive the aid you need to recover from or cope with temporary or permanent disabilities.
 Call us at (800) 438-7734 for a free evaluation or in-home consultation.

-What Psychiatric Injuries are covered by Workers' Comp?
+What Psychiatric Injuries are covered by California Workers' Compensation?